Playdough

 Early childhood educators can sit alongside children at a playdough table and demonstrate new ways to manipulate the dough.
 Expand children's vocabulary by describing your actions:

-Blend, build, carve, combine, cut, decorate, flatten, fold, imprint, knead, mold, pat, pinch, press, pull, push, roll, sculpt, slice, smash, stretch, twist, and weave.
+Blend, build, carve, combine, cut, decorate, flatten, fold, imprint, knead, mould, pat, pinch, press, pull, push, roll, sculpt, slice, smash, stretch, twist, weave.

 Objects and tools to use with playdough